 CUPE celebrates International Workers’ Day, or May Day, in solidarity with millions around the world who denounce exploitation, defend their right to unionize, and demand decent and safe working conditions.

-In Canada, people mark May 1 with big rallies.
+In Canada, many workers mark May 1 with rallies.
 The day is a moment to remember the major victories achieved by worker activism and solidarity.
 These include the eight-hour workday, paid sick leave and the right to a safe workplace.

-International Workers’ Day is a chance for us to show the labour movement’s collective strength, and our willingness to protect our public services, the working class and our hard-earned rights.
+International Workers’ Day is a chance for us to celebrate the labour movement’s collective strength, and our ability to protect and fight for our public services, the working class and our hard-earned rights.

-CUPE encourages everyone to join this worldwide mobilization, as international solidarity is our best tool in the fight for workers’ rights.
+International solidarity is our best tool in the fight for workers’ rights.
+CUPE encourages everyone to join this worldwide mobilization.

 Take action